smar377/kubernetes/cka-with-practice-tests-udemy/7-security/9-network-policies-lab/README.md

 ### 8. Perform a connectivity test using the User Interface of the Internal Application to access the `external-service` at `port 8080`

-*Answer:* After checking and running the tests on both UIs in these Applications to try and access the `payroll-service` at `port 8080` we see that *BOTH* attempts on External and Internal portals were successful.
+*Answer:* After checking and running the test Internal Application UI to try and access the `payroll-service` at `port 8080` we see that it is successful.

 ### 9. Create a network policy to allow traffic from the `internal` application only to the `payroll-service` and `db-service`